Duval County Courthouse

 --District 4 Council Member Don Redman (District Council Member of the Courthouse Site)

---Dr. Ron Salem (Chair of the Mayor's BJP Citizens Oversight Committee)
+--Dr. Ron Salem (Former chair of the BJP Citizens Oversight Committee)

 11-16-07 CARC PowerPoint Presentation